Eyescale/Consensus/Release/Version-1.0/README.txt

 	thereby demonstrating the Turing completeness of the language.

-	More examples can be found e.g. in the ./Release/Version-1.0/Test directory of this site, namely the CN.suite and CN.regression programs, the first of which provides a good starting point for learning and experementing with the language.
+	More examples can be found e.g. in the ./Release/Version-1.0/Test directory of this site, in particular the CN.suite program (aka. story in Consensus terms), which provides a good starting point for learning and experimenting with the language.

 	References:
 	1. Turing machines, an Introduction - Pascal Michel, Maitre de Conference,